 What is CMMC?

-In addition to 110 security requirements specified in NIST SP 800-171 rev1, CMMC incorporates several other practices and processes from other standards, references, and sources.
+In addition to 110 security requirements specified in NIST SP 800-171 rev1, original CMMC model incorporated several other practices and processes from other standards, references, and sources.
 Some of the other standards and sources include NIST SP 800-53, National Aerospace Standard (NAS) 9933, and Computer Emergency Response Team (CERT) Resilience Management Model (RMM).

 The DoD is incorporating CMMC certification requirement into Defense Federal Acquisition Regulation Supplement (DFARS) for contract award.
 The CMMC framework will eventually be used to assess and enhance the cybersecurity posture of the Defense Industrial Base (DIB).
 Simply put, through the processes and practices found in the CMMC, the government agencies will be able to verify the maturity of the cybersecurity mechanisms implemented by any company.